 Considerable loss in hair.
 Telogen effluvium causes a very noticeable reduction in hair volume.
 While losing roughly 50 to 100 strands of hair daily is normal, the count could be much higher with this condition.

 Tender scalp.
-Beyond losing hair, telogen effluvium could also cause pain, which you may notice when touching the skin of your scalp or your hair.
+Beyond losing hair, telogen effluvium could also cause pain, which you may notice when touching your scalp.
 Pain or tenderness on the scalp is called trichodynia.

 Telogen effluvium affects men and women of all ages.
 In general, it doesn’t cause total baldness but instead causes overall thinning.

 Acute telogen effluvium becomes noticeable around two months after the body’s been exposed to a shock or trigger.
-It can last multiple months — but usually less than three months.
+It can last for more than a month — but usually fewer than three.

-Telogen effluvium hair loss is usually caused by a “shock to the system,” whether that’s illness, injury, or a stressful life event.
+Telogen effluvium hair loss is usually caused by a “shock to the system,” such as an illness, injury, or stressful life event.

 When this happens, hair that should be in the anagen (growth) phase of the hair growth cycle gets prematurely pushed into the telogen (resting) phase.